 How do we obtain information about you?

 We obtain information that you consent to give us.
 We do not buy information or search for information that exists about people.
 We obtain information that you provide to us.
+As you interact with our website, we will automatically collect and store information about your browsing device, including, where available, your IP address, operating system and browser type.
+We collect this personal data by using cookies and other similar technologies (see section titled ‘Cookies Policy’ below).

 How do I provide personal information about myself to SFAC?